SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Each of these examples opens the browser and represents that browser by assigning a "browser instance" to a program variable.
-This browser variable is then used to call methods from the browser.
+This program variable is then used to call methods from the browser.
 These methods execute the Selenium commands, i.e. like *open* or *type* or the *verify* commands.